Allergies and Asthma at School

 Anaphylaxis Care Plan

-How can schools best prepare for students with asthma or allergies?
+How can schools best prepare for students with allergies?

-Schools should be sure to have sound policies and protocols in place for managing allergies and asthma in the school setting.
+Schools should be sure to have sound policies and protocols in place for managing allergies in the school setting.

 Policies should address how to care for students who have an identified health concern as well as those students who experience their first symptoms at school.
 The policies should include (but aren’t limited to):